ortelius/la-sbom-ledger/README.md

 * What microservice, and what versions does my logical application use?
 * What logical applications use a particular microservice version of a package?

-These types of questions can be answered quickly by interrogating the XRPL and associated NTFS for the LA SBOM.
+These types of questions can be answered quickly by interrogating the XRPL and associated NFTS for the LA SBOM.
 For example, as the developer of Log4J, the developer can see all of the consuming logical applications across the world.
 This information can be used to notify the consuming application developers that a fix is needed.
 On the flip side, an application developer can determine if they are using Log4J even if it is in a package they are not responsible for.

 # Conclusion
 As we shift from traditional development to complex cloud-native systems, the creation of application SBOMs becomes extremely difficult and progressively more important.
 The Application SBOM ledger is the next step in the supply chain process.
 SBOMs can not be limited to the 'build' level, which is a microservice in cloud-native architecture.
 SBOMs always have and will continue to be required at the application level.
 Methods to aggregate this data and track application versions will be critical for managing security across the software supply chain.